-Everyone should make a will, especially if you have assets you want to pass on to your family.
+Everyone should make a will, especially if you have children (or even pets) who’ll need a guardian or assets you want to pass on to your family.

-The choice of an executor to carry out the terms of the will is another important consideration.
-Many testators typically choose a spouse or a child to assume this responsibility.
-These duties should not be taken lightly.
-Executors are accountable for paying bills and taxes on the estate, making needed court appearances and maintaining the property until the estate is settled.
+The choice of an executor of a will to carry out the terms is another important consideration.
+Many people choose a spouse or a child to assume this role.
+Make sure the person you choose is dependable, because executors are responsible for many important tasks, including paying bills and taxes on the estate, making needed court appearances and maintaining the property until the estate is settled.
 If the estate is complicated, the executor may want to consider hiring an attorney to sift through potential issues.

 The easiest way to avoid issues for your loved ones during a difficult time is to create a last will and testament — and to keep it updated as life changes.
-Another way you can prepare your family for the worst is with a life insurance policy.
-Find out about the different life insurance coverage option today.
+Another way you can help protect your family’s future is with a life insurance policy.
+Find out about the different life insurance coverage options today.